Gadisar Lake / Gadsisar Lake

 Lake / Backwaters

 At a distance of 1.5 km from Jaisalmer Railway Station and 1.5 km from Jaisalmer Fort, Gadisar Lake or Gadsisar Lake is an artificial reservoir in Jaisalmer.
-It was the only source of water for the Jaisalmer city in the olden days and also one of the best Jaisalmer sightseeing places.
+It was the only source of water for the Jaisalmer city in the olden days and also one of the best sightseeing places in Jaisalmer.

-The Gadisar Lake was constructed by Raja Rawal Jaisal, the first ruler of Jaisalmer and later reconstructed by Maharawal Gadsi Singh in the year 1367 AD.
-It is said this rain water lake once provided water to the entire town.
+The Gadisar Lake was constructed by Raja Rawal Jaisal, the first ruler of Jaisalmer, and later reconstructed by Maharawal Gadsi Singh in the year 1367 AD.
+It is said that this rainwater lake once provided water to the entire town.
 At present Gadisar Lake gets water from Indira Gandhi Canal so it never dries.

 Located towards the south of Jaisalmer city, the entrance to the Gadisar Lake is through a magnificent and artistically carved yellow sandstone archway that is known as the Tilon-Ki-Pol.
-There are numerous shrines and small temples on the embankment of this lake.
+There are numerous shrines and small temples on the embankment of this lake which can visit during your trip to Jaisalmer.
 The most popular among these temples is the Krishna Temple which houses a statue of Lord Vishnu.
 There is a big domed pavilion in the center of the lake.
 The main attractions of the lake are the different species of birds, which migrate from distinct places.

 Timings: 6 AM to 6 PM